-After the descent the route turns left to follow the Torrente Degano River for a few kilometres.
-Another left turn in Ovaro and the riders hit the Zoncolan.
-The first slopes are doable, but 2 kilometres up the climb the torture really kicks in.
-Monte Zoncolan is a monster with ramps of up to 22%.
-The distance of the climb is 10.1 kilometres and it is averaging 11.9%.
+After the descent the route turns left to follow the Torrente Degano River for a while.
+Another left turn in Ovaro and the riders tackle the Zoncolan – or is the other way around?
+The first slopes are relatively easy, but then torture really kicks in.
+The section from kilometre 2 to kilometre 6 is averaging a grueling 15.4% before the following 2 kilometres go up at 13.9%.
+Monte Zoncolan is a monster of 10.1 kilometres with its average gradient at 11.9%.

-The winner steps in the shoes of Gilberto Simoni (2003 and 2007), Ivan Basso (2010), Igor Antón (2011) and Michael Rogers.
-The Australian took the win in 2014 after his break away companion Francesco Manuel Bongiorno was impeded with 3 kilometres to go.
+The winner follows in the footsteps of Gilberto Simoni (2003 and 2007), Ivan Basso (2010), Igor Antón (2011) and Michael Rogers.
+The Australian took the win in 2014 after his breakaway companion Francesco Manuel Bongiorno was impeded with 3 kilometres to go.
 The Italian trailed Rogers when a spectator gave him an unsolicited push.
 Thrown off balance, he was forced to unclip in order to prevent himself from falling.
 Oblivious Rogers carried on and Bongiorno never saw him again until after the finish line.

 The first three riders on the line win time bonuses of 10, 6 and 4 seconds, while the last of two intermediate sprints (at kilometre 57.8 and at kilometre 138.1) comes with 3, 2 and 1 seconds.

 Giro d’Italia 2018 stage 14: routes, profiles, more

 Details Monte di Ragogna